Redbeard (comics): Albums

+Ending and sequel series

 After Victor Hubinon died unexpectedly in 1979, Jijé (Joseph Gillain) took over.
 But when he also died, the series was almost ended, as Jean-Michel Charlier believed nobody could take over.
 However, he finally managed to find not one, but two artists: Christian Gaty and Patrice Pellerin.
-As Charlier wrote in the book "Uprise In Jamaica" (1987): "Why not have two different artists?
-If James Bond can be played by different actors, so can Redbeard".
+As Charlier wrote in the book "lUprise In Jamaica (1987): "Why not have two different artists?
+If James Bond can be played by different actors, so can Redbeard."
 Charlier himself died in 1989.
-The series was then continued by Jean Ollivier and Gaty in 1991, with the addition: "The new adventures", but in 1999, the title was changed back to just 'Redbeard'.
+The series was then continued by Jean Ollivier and Gaty in 1991, with the addition: The New Adventures, but in 1999, the title was changed back to just 'Redbeard'.

 In 2006 the publisher Dargaud announced the end of the series, as it would not be appealing anymore to youngsters, who were the original target audience.
-Artist Marc Bourgne thinks there will be a comeback of the series somewhere in the future.
+Artist Marc Bourgne, however, expressed that a comeback for the series could occur sometime.

-The Return of the series

-In 2019, Dargaud announced the new adventures of Redbeard: the Demon of the Caribbean is finally back under the pen of Jean-Charles Kraehn and the brushes of Stefano Carloni.
-The new volume will be published in 2020.
+In 2019, Dargaud announced the new adventures of Redbeard, written by Jean-Charles Kraehn and drawn by Stefano Carloni.
+The new volume was published in 2020 and continues Redbeard's adventures as he is tasked by a town governor to catch a pirate terrorizing the Carolinas.